TouK/nussknacker/engine/flink/management/periodic/README.md

   - Underlying engine, currently only Flink is supported.
   - Optional `SchedulePropertyExtractorFactory` to determine how to construct an instance of a periodic property.
 By default a cron expression set in scenario properties is used to describe when a scenario should be run.
-  - Optional `EnrichDeploymentWithJarDataFactory` if you would like to, for example, extend scenario configuration, by default nothing is done.
+  - Optional `ProcessConfigEnricherFactory` if you would like to extend scenario configuration, by default nothing is done.
   - Optional `PeriodicProcessListenerFactory` to take some actions on scenario lifecycle.
   - Optional `AdditionalDeploymentDataProvider` to inject additional deployment parameters.
 - Add service provider with your `DeploymentManagerProvider` implementation.